lcasviana/my-angular/tasks.md

   - `uuid`: Unique identifier for each expense
   - `title`: Name/title of the expense
+  - `category`: Type/category of expense
   - `startDate`: When the expense begins
-  - `recurrency`: How often the expense occurs (monthly, yearly)
+  - `recurrence`: How often the expense occurs (monthly, yearly)
-  - `category`: Type/category of expense

 - **Optional Fields:**

+  - `description`: Additional notes about the expense
   - `endDate`: When the expense ends (null for ongoing expenses)
   - `paymentMethod`: Method of payment (credit card, bank transfer, etc.)
-  - `description`: Additional notes about the expense
   - `payments`: List of individual payments for this expense

 ### Payment

 - **Required Fields:**

   - `uuid`: Unique identifier for each payment
-  - `paymentDate`: Date when payment was made
+  - `date`: Date when payment was made
   - `value`: Amount paid

+## Project Structure

+This project uses Angular v19 (Zoneless) with the following structure:

+- Models: Define data structures (expense, payment)
+- Components: UI elements following the requirements below
+- Services: Business logic and data manipulation
+- Store: NgRx state management for the application

 ## Tasks

 ### Todo

-- [ ] Set up basic project structure
-- [ ] Create expense data models based on guidelines
 - [ ] Implement expense creation form
 - [ ] Develop expense listing and filtering functionality
 - [ ] Add payment tracking features